Meet Ayelet Tsabari, Writer in Residence

 Wednesday, April 4, 6:30 pm Atrium, Toronto Reference Library

-Tsabari will lead a panel of authors who have written memoirs.
+Tsabari will lead a panel of authors who have written memoirs (Kamal Al-Solaylee, author of Brown and Intolerable, Jan Redford, author of End of the Rope and Chelene Knight, author of Dear Current Occupant).
 They will share their stories and struggles with the genre and offer insights and advice.
 After a reading by each author, there will be time for Questions and Answers.
+Books will also be available for purchase and signing.
 Free.
 No registration required.

 Saturday, May 5, 9:30 am, Discussion Room, Toronto Reference Library

 Tsabari will lead a workshop on techniques for writing about place in your memoir, and to thinking of place as a potential character in our work.
 Examples and guided exercises included.
 Space is limited to 20 participants.
-Registration required.
-Note: online registration starts on January 6, 2018 (when listing will appear online).
+Full.
+Registration is now closed.

 Tsabari will give a presentation on how to turn lived experience into literary art.
 Learn to locate the stories of your life in your lives, apply fiction techniques to enhance your work, and experiment with form, structure, tense and voice.
 Free.
 No registration required.